COVID-19: RDN Response

 - The RDN coordinates with Health Emergency Management BC (HEMBC), Island Health, Emergency Management BC (EMBC) as well as community partners.

-- The RDN has initiated meetings every morning involving key staff who will identify and plan for the response to COVID-19, should the risk escalate.
+- The RDN has initiated meetings involving key staff who will identify and plan for the response to COVID-19, should the risk escalate.

 - The RDN has an Emergency Plan and has developed business continuity plans specific to this situation.